Words By Jessica Bahr | Photos by Laurie Kilgore

 Thankfully, Jeff is in remission now, and the family has moved into a new home in Mills Farm that is just right for them.
 It may be a bit smaller than their previous homes, but that’s intentional: to focus on what matters most in life and to spend more quality time together.
 This is actually their second time buying a house in the neighborhood, and that was intentional too.
 They wanted to be surrounded by familiar neighbors, and Molly’s teenage sons—Adam and Andy—wanted to be near their friends.

 They found a spec house by Roeser Homes on a lot near the woods and a walking trail.
-The idea of a blank canvas might be daunting to some, but not for Molly, of course, who currently works as an interior designer for ML Designs.
+The idea of a blank canvas might be daunting to some, but not for Molly, of course, who previously worked as an interior designer for ML Designs before launching Laughlin Design House.

 Using a collection of meaningful pieces—some new, some from their previous homes—Molly has created a peaceful retreat for her family.
 She’s artfully layered earthy, natural elements for a feeling of groundedness from the moment you step inside.